jason2208/COSC499/README.md

 ## Setup
 1) Make sure to have PHP, MySQL, and Apache installed.
 On Windows, we recommend xampp to install everything once. https://www.apachefriends.org/download.html
-2) Clone the GitHub repository using `git clone https://github.com/GreyWolfSif/COSC499Project.git`
+2) Clone the GitHub repository into the `htdocs` folder inside your xampp/apache installation using `git clone https://github.com/GreyWolfSif/COSC499Project.git`
 3) Navigate to the `dashboard` folder and click `index.js` to launch our portion of the project.